Delays at New York airport due to shutdown staff shortages

 Inside terminals in major airports, passenger inspection times are lengthening due to an increasing number of workers for the Transportation Safety Administration not showing up.

+The TSA said this week there was a 7.6 percent absence rate, compared to three percent a year ago.

-Many of the workers are facing financial difficulties and some are unable to pay for transport to go to work or for childcare, and thus choose to call in sick instead.
+Many of the workers are facing financial difficulties and some are unable to pay for transport to get to work or for childcare.